Things We Didn't Think Could Happen in America - 3.22

 What do you think, Jonathan?

-Okay, so I'm I I'm skirting a line.
+Okay, so I'm skirting a line.

 I can't talk about some of this stuff having been the FBI and read into certain programs.

-There they they do the same things, and this is what's not being told by criminals like Brennan, is that there are several other countries that do the same thing.
+They do the same things, and this is what's not being told by criminals like Brennan, is that there are several other countries that do the same thing.

-They interact with our elections, they spy on us, they spy on our industrial companies, and they try to change policy and affect in industry so to their benefit.
+And they try to change policy and affect industry to their benefit.

-And that's why I I believe, and I say this with all due respect, you're being fooled with the rest of the American people into thinking that Russia is a bigger deal than it really is.
+And that's why I believe, and I say this with all due respect, you're being fooled with the rest of the American people into thinking that Russia is a bigger deal than it really is.

-Well, there's one other thing we gotta say about Brennan, uh if we look at the role that Brennan and other Obama intelligence officials played in and promoting that phony dossier that Hillary paid for, remember his testimony uh before the Intel panel, Brennan emphatically denied the dossier factored into the intelligence community's publicly released conclusion last year that Rush Russia meddled in the election to help Trump's chances of victory.
+If we look at the role that Brennan and other Obama intelligence officials played in promoting that phony dossier that Hillary paid for, remember his testimony before the Intel panel, Brennan emphatically denied the dossier factored into the intelligence community's publicly released conclusion last year that Russia meddled in the election to help Trump's chances of victory.

 So he's lied under oath.